resublime/openerp-env/containers/python-server/README.md

 It is primarily the database server ip that needs to be set (together with name and password if these have been changed) if the default configurations is ok.

-Then build then container as usual: `docker build .`
+Then build then container as usual: `docker build -no-cache -rm .`